Last update: February 22, 2021

 - difficulty swallowing,

-- decrease or loss of sense of smell,
+- decrease or loss of sense of taste or smell,

 - abdominal pain,